Official websites use .mil

 Eligibility for Legal Assistance

 The 4th Fighter Wing Office of the Staff Judge Advocate provides legal assistance to support and sustain command effectiveness and readiness.
 Individuals who are eligible for legal assistance must present a valid military identification card.
 The following individuals are eligible to obtain services offered by the legal office: active-duty military members including members of the Reserve or National Guard on Title 10, dependents, members entitled to retired or retainer pay and their dependents.
-For further details on who is eligible, refer to Air Force Instruction 51-504, Legal Assistance Program.
+For further details on who is eligible, refer to Air Force Instruction 51-304, Legal Assistance, Notary, Preventative Law and Tax Program.

-The 4 FW Office of the Staff Judge Advocate provides legal assistance and preventative law education to service members, retirees, and dependents on a wide range of legal matters, to include: Wills, Advance Medical Directives, Powers of Attorney, protections and responsibilities under the Service Members Civil Relief Act (SCRA), Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), Family Law, Landlord Tenant Law, Consumer Law, and taxation.
+The 4 FW Office of the Staff Judge Advocate provides legal assistance and preventative law education to service members, retirees, and dependents on a wide range of legal matters, to include: Wills, Advance Medical Directives, Powers of Attorney, protections, and responsibilities under the Service Members Civil Relief Act (SCRA), Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), Family Law, Landlord Tenant Law, Consumer Law, taxation, and Exceptional Family Member Program legal assistance.

 Legal Assistance/Will Appointments